 There are many were options for trekking in the area around Chiang Mai and it pays to research so you are sure you will get what you want.
 In 1992 we did a full one-day trek which was fun.
 It started off with a long, rather treacherous walk to the waterfall - shoes with a good grip strongly recommended!
 We then walked further to the Karen hilltribe village.
 It was interesting, but we felt a bit like intruders and don't think the villagers really want tourists wandering around, taking photos.
 This was one of the reasons we didn't do a trek on our return in 2018 - it didn't feel right to intrude on the villagers.
 Some people say you are providing them with money by doing these tours, but we have heard that the tour companies take most of the money and most give very little to the villagers themselves.
 Next was bamboo rafting.
 Here you're guaranteed to get wet!
 We were on a really basic raft which partly submersed in water before we even got moving!
 When the raft got stuck on a rock at a very steep bit, it toppled over and we all fell in.
 It was quite scary as there was a really strong current.
 We tried to hold on to rocks but the current was too strong.
 Eventually we managed to scramble to the side, but not without being pulled further downstream and being bashed against rocks.
 It wouldn't have been nearly so scary if it hadn't been so rocky.
 My shorts were torn to shreds and we had a few bruises to show for it.
 Fun to look back on, just don't expect an easy trip, even though it's anything but white water rafting!
 And take a change of clothing or you'll be wearing soggy clothes for the elephant ride!
 We rode on the elephants through the jungle for about half an hour.
 Please note that this is another area where you need to do your research.
 It's now thought not to be good for the elephants to sit on a seat on their back, as the weight causes damage to the elephant's back.
 There are several elephant sanctuaries now in Chiang Mai and the surrounding area, and some of them work hard to take care of the elephants in an ethical and cruel free manner.
 Some of these are very expensive to visit but at least you know that the elephants are being taken care of.
 After the elephant ride, we started walking again to another hilltribe village.
 Felt even more like intruders here - even the dogs growled at us!
 The walk back to the bus was fun but really hard work - about 30 - 45 minutes up and down steep hills.
 It was a fun day though.

 Doi Suthep Temple - impressive temple with fabulous views of Chiang Mai from the top.
 You can also visit the grounds of the Winter Palace nearby, although you don't actually get to go inside the Palace.
-We visited this temple in 1992 but didn't go back here in 2018.
+We visited this temple in 1992 and revisited it in 2024.
+Unfortunately the weather was overcast so the views weren't great, but it's fun to climb the 306 steps to the top (or take the funicular railway to the top for a small fee if you don't feel up to the climb).

 Chiang Mai Restaurants

 We had some amazing food in Chiang Mai.
 We've always loved Thai food and there were some real highlights here.
 For example, Khao Soi - wow!
 Khao Soi is a Thai curry from northern Thailand which originated in South China and Myanmar and has a rich, delicious flavour, topped with crispy noodles.
-Although we were only in Chiang Mai for a week, I managed to have Khao Soi 3 times!!
-Each time it was absolutely delicious - one of my favourite dishes ever.
-Anyway, below are some of the restaurants we would recommend after our visit.
+When we are in Chiang Mai we definitely have Khao Soi more than any other dish.Passion fruit shake and mango smoothie Reform Cafe Chiang Mai Anyway, below are some of the restaurants we would recommend after our visit.

 Reform Cafe, 1/4 Sripoom Rd.
 Lane 7

-Didn't have Khao Soi here, but had the most amazing fruit shakes ever so if you like shakes this place is a must visit!!
-We had already had a few tastyPassion fruit shake and mango smoothie Reform Cafe Chiang Maishakes, but this one was the best by a long way.
-We had a passion fruit and mango smoothie and a passion fruit lassi (see right) and both were outstanding.
+Didn't have Khao Soi here, but they make the most amazing fruit shakes so if you like shakes this place is a must visit!!
+The passion fruit and mango smoothie and passion fruit lassi (see right) are outstanding.
 Reform Cafe is a vegan cafe but if, like us, you aren't vegan or vegetarian don't let this put you off.
 The smoothies are made with almond milk which we weren't sure Papaya Salad at Reform Cafe Chiang Maiabout when we ordered it, but there was no almond flavour.
-We will dream about these drinks for a long time to come, specially in the summer!!
-We ordered food too, a Papaya Salad (see left) and Pad Thai.
-If we'd known the portions were so huge, we'd have only ordered the salad.
-It was excellent, nice and spicy with lovely flavours (and we've had quite a few Papaya salads to compare it with!).
-The Pad Thai was nice but was the only dish we felt lacked something being a vegan version (ie egg and chicken!).
-If we're in Chiang Mai again we'll definitely return to Reform Cafe and hope they still have these wonderful drinks and salad.
+We ordered food too.
+In 2018 we had a Papaya Salad (see left) and Pad Thai.
+Portions are huge, so a papaya salad between two is a great lunch and it is excellent, nice and spicy with lovely flavours (and we've had quite a few Papaya salads to compare it with!).
+We felt the Pad Thai lacked something being a vegan version (ie no egg orchicken!).
 It's a little bit off the beaten track, but worth a walk to find it.
+In 2024 we just had fruit shakes and the Papaya Salad which was as good as we remembered.

 Dash Restaurant, 38/2 Moon Maung Road | Soi 2

 Very nice food, prices a bit higher than average.
-We ate here twice - first time had spring rolls to start followed by penang and green chicken curries.
+We ate here twice in 2018 - first time had spring rolls to start followed by penang and green chicken curries.
 The dessert of green mango and chilli sorbet was very intriguing and delicious, and one that we'll remember for a long time!!
-On our last night we shared a very nice red chicken curry and a Khao Soi which had really nice big chunks of chicken.
+Unfortunately it wasn't on the menu when we returned in 2024, which was a real disappointment!
+On our last night in 2018 we shared a very nice red chicken curry and a Khao Soi which had really nice big chunks of chicken.
+In 2024 one of the nicest dishes we had on our trip was crispy chicken with tamarind sauce - amazingly tasty!
+Again, we tried their Khao Soi and agreed it's definitely one of the best ever.
 Note they don't accept credit cards which we thought was unusual for a restaurant of this standard.

 Ginger & House, 199 The House, Munmueang Road